jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 9. WHAT's NEW
 --------------
 A list of changes in recent versions:

+1.0.14 : (30-Oct-2011)
+        - added support for multiple axes in PolarPlot, performance improvements in the TimeSeriesCollection class, mouse wheel rotation in the PiePlot class, improved Maven support, a range of other minor functional enhancements and numerous bug fixes - see the NEWS and ChangeLog files for details.

 1.0.13 : (17-Apr-2009)
         - there are some significant new features in this release, as well